Natsulus/Local-Music-Bot/README.md

 ## Requirements
 - Node.js (>v5.0.0)
 - Python (v2.7.x)
-- ffmpeg (Add bin folder to PATH Environment Variable)
+- FFmpeg (Add bin folder to PATH Environment Variable)

 ## Installation
 1. Download the repository with git clone or some other method to a directory.
 2. Open a command prompt/terminal at the directory.
 3. Run npm install
 4. Set the configuration in the config.json file.
-5. Run node start
+5. Run npm start

 ## Config
 - prefix: The prefix the bot uses.
 [Required]